 Continue your pilgrimage to the Holy Land, to trace the footsteps of Jesus.
 Visit the places where He lived, died and rose again.
 Listen to the guided scripture meditation standing in the places that set the scenes of those biblical readings.

-Carry the cross with other pilgrims along the Via Dolorosa (Way of Grief) in the Old City of Jerusalem.
+The highlight of your pilgrimage is a meditative walk along the Via Dolorosa (Way of Sorrows) in the Old City of Jerusalem.
 The Via Dolorosa is the last road that Jesus walked during His earthly life from the place of Pontius Pilate sentencing up to Golgotha, or the Church of the Holy Sepulcher where Jesus was crucified.

 Celebrate the ultimate expression of Gods’ love for mankind during Holy Week with Pope Francis in Rome.
 Join a 14-day Holy Week in Italy with Holy Land pilgrimage with a Pilgrimage Chaplain leaving on April 11, 2022.
 After 40 days of Lent, and the celebration of the Passion and Death of Christ, we all rejoice on Easter because He is Risen!
 Alleluia!